 Students study the roots and foundations of democratic government through primary documents such as the United States and Massachusetts Constitutions, how and why government institutions developed, how government evolves through legislation and court decisions, and how individuals exercise their rights and civic responsibilities to maintain a healthy democracy in the nation and the Commonwealth.

-High School: United States History I and II, early 18th Century to the Present
+High School: United States History I and II, the Colonial Period to the Present

 These are two full-year courses.
-Students begin their high school study of United States history with a review of the causes of the Revolution, constitutional principles and events of the early Republic.
-They examine the causes and consequences of the Civil War, industrialization, immigration, America’s entry into World War I and its impact on the United States, and the early 20th century quest for social justice for all citizens.
-In United States History II, they learn about the fundamentals of economics, the Great Depression and the New Deal, World War II, the Cold War, social, cultural, and technological change, concluding with an examination of domestic and global policies and politics of the United States in the first two decades of the 21st century.
+Students begin their high school study of the United States with a review of the causes of the American Revolution, Constitutional principles, and events of the early Republic.
+They examine the causes and consequences of the Civil War, industrialization, immigration, the role of the United States in World War I, and the early 20th century quest for social justice for all citizens.
+In United States History II, they learn about the fundamentals of economics, the Great Depression and the New Deal, World War II, the Cold War, social, cultural, and technological change, and globalization concluding with a study of social and political movements and international events in the late 20th and early 21st centuries.

 High School: World History I and II, 6th Century to the Present

 These are two full-year courses.
 Building on their understanding of world geography and civilizations from middle school, students in World History I study cultural, religious, political, and economic developments in Africa, Asia, and Europe from approximately 500 CE to c.
 1800.
-World History II examines how modern world history, beginning with the 19th century, has been shaped by the past, how nations and empires are born, rise, interact, and sometimes fall.
+World History II examines how modern world history, beginning with the late 18th century, has been shaped by the past, how nations and empires are born, rise, interact, and sometimes fall.
 The standards introduce students to concepts such as colonialism, imperialism, genocide, human rights, and globalization, and the importance of ethical, political, economic, and scientific ideas in shaping nations.

-High School Electives: United States Government and Politics, Economics, and Personal Financial Literacy
+High School Electives: United States Government and Politics, Economics, Personal Financial Literacy, and News/Media Literacy

 United States Government and Politics, a full-year course, builds on the grade 8 Civics and United States History I and II courses to deepen understanding of political science.
-The Economics elective, also a full-year course, examines the concepts of scarcity, supply and demand, market structures, the role of government, national income determination, money and the role of financial institutions, economic stabilization, and trade.
-The standards for financial literacy address practical applications of economics in our lives, and are to be taught for one-quarter to one-half of the school year.
-They may be used as a stand-alone elective or integrated into courses for mathematics, family and consumer science, business, or college and career readiness, or history and social science.
+The Economics elective, also a full-year course, examines the concepts of scarcity, supply and demand, market structures, the role of government, the role of financial institutions, economic stabilization, and trade.
+Standards for personal financial literacy and news/media literacy are included and may be used as stand-alone electives or integrated into a variety of other subjects, such as family and consumer science, business, college and career readiness, journalism, history and social science, English, or mathematics.
+High schools may also offer electives such as Advanced Placement or International Baccalaureate courses, or locally-developed courses, such as area studies of regions of the world, anthropology, Constitutional law, criminology, sociology, state or local history and politics, world religions, human rights, and might include capstone research projects.

-High schools may include other electives such as Advanced Placement or International Baccalaureate courses, or locally-developed courses in World Religions, Sociology, Psychology, Cultural History, Current Affairs, International Issues, Constitutional Law, or area studies of specific regions or countries.
+The Organization of the Standards and Appendices in this Framework and its companion supplement, Resources for History and Social Science

-The Organization of the Standards and Appendices
+Standards and Appendices in this Framework

 Standards for History and Social Science Practice, Pre-K-12

-The seven history and social science practices are designed to encompass civic knowledge, dispositions, and skills and the elements of the inquiry and research process that are integral to a robust and rich social science experience and curriculum.
+The seven Standards for History and Social Science Practice are designed to encompass civic knowledge, dispositions, and skills.
+They focus on the processes of inquiry and research that are integral to a rich social science curriculum and the foundation for active and responsible citizenship.

 Grade Level Content Standards for Pre-K -8; Content Standards for High School Courses